Radii of proton emitters

 For bound states, the complex radius $\tilde{r}_{\rm rms}$ reduces to the usual rms radius $r_{\rm rms} $.
 Once the state crosses the decay threshold, it becomes a resonance characterized by a complex energy $\tilde{E}$, where the real part $Q_p$ corresponds to the average value of energy and the imaginary part $\Gamma$ is related to the energy uncertainty~\cite{Berggren1968, Berggren1996}.
 The same interpretation applies to any complex quantity commuting with the Hamiltonian~\cite{Berggren1968, Berggren1996}, and can be extended to self-adjoint operators---such as the radius operator---within the framework of tempered ultradistributions and Gel'fand triplets by considering the leading-order terms in $\Gamma$~\cite{Bollini19961,Bollini19962,Civitarese1999}.

 As shown in Fig.~\ref{Radius-Energy}(a), the imaginary part of the complex radius increases with the decay energy, correlating strongly with the growth of the decay width~\cite{Gyarmati1972} in Fig.~\ref{Radius-Energy}(b).
-In contrast, the real part exhibits a non-monotonic trend: it initially increases as the wave function becomes more diffuse in the asymptotic region during evolution from a bound to a resonant state, but beyond a certain point it decreases with increasing decay energy.
+In contrast, the real part exhibits a nonmonotonic trend: it initially increases as the wave function becomes more diffuse in the asymptotic region during evolution from a bound to a resonant state, but beyond a certain point it decreases with increasing decay energy.
 As discussed below, this behavior reflects the interplay between the spatial extension and the finite lifetime of the resonant wave function.

-To extract the continuum-coupling contribution to the rms radius, we carry out calculations in the harmonic oscillator (HO) basis by considering the lowest four radial node $d_{5/2}$ states.
-The difference between the Berggren-basis calculations and HO results shown in Fig.~\ref{Radius-Energy}(a) gradually increases from $Q_p\approx -1$\,MeV and becomes quite appreciable above the proton threshold.
-This is a manifestation of a proton halo effect.
+To gauge the role of continuum coupling, we also compute the $d_{5/2}$ state in a localized harmonic-oscillator (HO) basis, using the lowest four radial-node configurations as a bound-state-like baseline that lacks explicit continuum effects.
+As shown in Fig.~\ref{Radius-Energy}(a), the Berggren–HO difference gradually increases from $Q_p\approx -1$\,MeV and becomes quite appreciable above the proton threshold, indicating a halolike enhancement.

-To understand this non-monotonic behavior of $\Re(\tilde{r}_{\rm rms})$ seen in Fig.~\ref{Radius-Energy}(a), in Fig.\,\ref{fig:int_15F_d} we examine the integrand $r^4 \psi^2$ defining the complex rms radius, along with the cumulative integral $\int_0^r r^{\prime 4} \psi^2 \, d r^\prime$, both plotted along the real coordinate $r$.
+To understand this nonmonotonic behavior of $\Re(\tilde{r}_{\rm rms})$ seen in Fig.~\ref{Radius-Energy}(a), in Fig.\,\ref{fig:int_15F_d} we examine the integrand $r^4 \psi^2$ defining the complex rms radius, along with the cumulative integral $\int_0^r r^{\prime 4} \psi^2 \, d r^\prime$, both plotted along the real coordinate $r$.
 The wave function of the resonant state exhibits oscillatory behavior with increasing amplitude, as expected for a Gamow state~\cite{Baz1969}.
 Since the contribution to the rms radius from the asymptotic region is largely canceled out, it is the internal part of the wave function that determines the complex radius.

-Importantly, the point at which the cumulative integral of $r^4 \psi^2$ intersects the complex radius $\tilde{r}_{\rm rms}^2$ appears close to the outer turning point.
-As the decay energy increases, the effective barrier becomes lower and narrower, leading to a reduction of the barrier-penetration region.
-Concurrently, the interior part of the wave function is reduced.
-At sufficiently high energies, the decrease of the wave function in the inner and barrier regions results in a slight decrease of the rms radius.
+Importantly, the cumulative integral of $r^{4}\psi^{2}$ reaches $\tilde r_{\rm rms}^{2}$ near the outer turning point.
+With increasing decay energy, the barrier becomes lower and narrower, reducing the tunneling region and depleting the interior amplitude.
+At sufficiently high energies, this can lead to a modest decrease of the rms radius.
+The detailed energy dependence is system dependent and merits further study.